Three house plants

 There are two popular ways to find the plants you need for your customers.
 The first, and most time-consuming, option is to grow your own plants to sell.
 You can grow plants in your garden, create a greenhouse, or even rent space at an allotment.

-Growing plants requires a lot of know-how about caring for different plant species.
-You’ll also need to consider how you’ll scale production if your order numbers increase.
+Growing plants requires knowing about caring for different plant species.
+You'll also need to consider how you'll scale production if your order numbers increase.
 Ask yourself, Do I have the right space and conditions to grow and care for plants?

 A simpler option for many sellers is to source plants from greenhouses, nurseries, professional growers, and suppliers.
 You can visit local greenhouses in person or check out websites belonging to companies nearby.
 When looking for the best source of plants, remember to: